georgebonanno/las3009_assignment/README.md

       json-server --watch db.json

+5. Open another command line shell and change directory to the directory mentioned in step 1.
+Please execute the rest of the steps in this shell.

-5. The following commands should allow the application to be accessed through localhost:1234:
+6. The following commands should allow the application to be accessed through localhost:1234:

       grunt serve

-6. The backoffice page (see AssignmentBrief.pdf for a description) can be accessed through the following url:
+7. The backoffice page (see AssignmentBrief.pdf for a description) can be accessed through the following url:

       http://localhost:1234/evalLogo